 Miniature Sheep are ruminants and have four-chambered stomachs.
 They are cud-chewing animals.
 Male sheep are called rams.
 Female sheep are called ewes.
 Miniature Sheep mate from August to December.
 It takes a female sheep five months to have a baby lamb.
 Miniature Sheep give birth only one time a year, usually in the spring.
 They often have twins and occasionally triplets.
 The baby lambs are usually weaned between eight to twelve weeks old.
+Here at Tanglewood, because the mama sheep are so tiny, we supplement feeding the lambs with milk bottles along with the babies naturally drinking from their mamas.
 They live 15 to 16 years.
-Miniature Sheep make wonderful pets.
 They are quiet and gentle.
 They love weeds, honeysuckle and kudzu.
 Miniature Sheep help farmers clean ground in vineyards, high bush fruit fields, and small orchards.
 They are small enough not to damage the fruit and do not eat the bark off trees.
-They keep down weeds, insects, and leave behind all that fertilizer! leo.
+They keep down weeds, insects, and leave behind all that fertilizer!

 Learn About Miniature Sheep